Dashboards

 Verify Newly Added KPI Categories

-Verify all newly added KPI categories are listed and select Next to continue.
+Verify all the newly added KPI categories and select Next to continue.

 Select Add to continue.